Cody Bellinger Player Props: Cubs vs. Cardinals

-On Thursday, Cody Bellinger (batting .459 in his past 10 games) and the Chicago Cubs play the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
-First pitch is at 8:05 PM ET.
+On Friday, Cody Bellinger (hitting .378 in his past 10 games) and the Chicago Cubs face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 2:20 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last appearance against the Nationals.

 Cody Bellinger Game Info & Props vs. the Cardinals